 Chronic kidney disease

-Other causes of anaemia may also be present.
-Secondary hyperparathyroidism exacerbates anaemia in patients with renal failure, but the mechanism is unclear.
-Concurrent hyperparathyroidism should also be addressed, as treatment improves the management of anaemia in this setting.
-Chronic blood loss, inflammation, and nutritional deficiency cause an iron deficiency anaemia (which would be microcytic rather than normocytic).
+Chronic blood loss, inflammation, and nutritional deficiency cause an iron deficiency anaemia.
 Patients often need to reduce their protein intake, which leads to decreased meat in the diet and poor iron intake.
 Poor iron absorption may also occur.
 Erythropoietin therapy and chronic inflammation can cause functional iron deficiency, produced by an inability to mobilise iron stores effectively.

 Chronic liver disease

-A mild to moderate non-megaloblastic macrocytic anaemia is a common feature of a range of liver diseases, and is produced by a combination of intravascular dilution due to volume overload, increased RBC destruction, and impaired bone marrow compensatory responses.
+A mild to moderate non-megaloblastic macrocytic anaemia is produced by a combination of intravascular dilution due to volume overload, increased RBC destruction, and impaired bone marrow compensatory responses.

 Causes a mild hypoproliferative normocytic anaemia due to the loss of the stimulatory effect of thyroid hormones on erythropoiesis.